Visit Vienna & Salzburg: Best Tips for Artsy Sightseeing Options

 In Vienna, consider purchasing a Vienna City Card & Airport Transfer ticket before you leave home.

 I pre-purchased my transportation tickets and was very glad I did because I never did figure out how to pay for the trams.
-Fortunately, I had my city card so if I was stopped (I never was), I was legit.
+Fortunately, I had my City Card so if I was stopped (I never was), I was legit.

 A smooth train whisks you from the airport to the center of Vienna in just 16 minutes.
 You can then catch public transit from the U. Look for the blue U signs at the entrances to the subway stations.